techidaily/site-games-able/source/_posts/a-new-virtual-frontier-the-meta-quest-3-story.md

  James Bruce / MakeUseOf

- So far, the[Apple Vision Pro](https://www.makeuseof.com/apple-vision-pro-headset-explained/) has offered us the first real glimpse of what Mixed Reality in all its glory could be, by combining a larger VR headset format with full-color passthrough cameras.
+ So far, the [Apple Vision Pro](https://www.makeuseof.com/apple-vision-pro-headset-explained/) has offered us the first real glimpse of what Mixed Reality in all its glory could be, by combining a larger VR headset format with full-color passthrough cameras.
 And with the Quest 3, Meta has taken an enormous swipe at the Apple Vision Pro.
 The difference is that Meta Quest 3 offers an affordable, “good enough for most” version of that Mixed Reality dream, and it’s available now.

  More importantly, for the price of one Apple Vision Pro, you could buy six Quest 3s.
 I know which I’d rather have.